General Course Material Guidelines

 Re-scan the original document

-- If the library does not have the reading, the original document can be rescanned using the Canon Printers found on campus.
-These have been set to automatically scan using optical character recognition (OCR).
+If the library does not have the reading, the original document can be rescanned using the Canon Printers found on campus.
+These have been set to automatically scan using OCR.
 OCR turns pictures of text into actual text, which can then be read by a screen reader.

 When creating a new course, please follow the above guidelines to avoid creating additional inaccessible material — especially as we work on the backlog of material already in the system.